HackerNoon is how hackers start their afternoons.

-Most of our 15,000+ writers work in tech.
-They write about how they do they job: what they’re building, why it’s cool, and how exactly they’re building it.
+Most of our 45,000+ writers work in tech.
+They write about how they do their jobs: what they’re building, why it’s cool, and how exactly they’re building it.

 - Free editorial story improvements by a team of real live human editors